JGRoeder/frontend-nanodegree-neighborhood-map/README.md

 # Neighborhood Map Project: Historic Places
-This application uses the Google Maps API, Factual API and Flickr API to locate and map and display information on various landmarks, primarily those places listed on the NRHP ( National Register of Historic Places ) , but additionally some parks are memorial sites are listed.
+This application was created for submission to Udacity's Front-End Web Developer Nanodegree Program.
+It utilizes the Google Maps API, Factual API and Flickr API to locate and map and display information on various landmarks, primarily those places listed on the NRHP ( National Register of Historic Places ) , but additionally some parks are memorial sites are listed.

+You can view a live version of the app here: [http://http://jgroeder.github.io/frontend-nanodegree-neighborhood-map/](http://jgroeder.github.io/frontend-nanodegree-neighborhood-map/)

 ## Usage
 Just type a locality or municipality into the search bar.
 Please note, that larger areas, such as regions, states or territories are currently not likely to yield many ( if any ), results.
 So stick to cities and towns.